What Impulse Response Do Instrumental Variables Identify?: Online Appendices to ``What Impulse Response Do Instrumental Variables Identify?''

+In this section, we address two cases: (I) when the weights cannot be point-identified due to the lack of disaggregated (sectoral) data but sign restrictions can be imposed, and (II) when disaggregated data are available, but the number of instruments is smaller than the number of sectors.

-First consider the case when the aggregate data and two instruments are available (Case I in Section \ref{Sec-Bd}).
-We use GDP, total government spending, and the two instruments.\footnote{Although the BP defense shock instrument cannot be constructed using the aggregate data, we use this instrument for illustration purposes.} We impose the following restrictions: \begin{enumerate}[label=(\roman*),wide=0\parindent] \item \textit{Both of defense and non-defense spending shocks have positive impacts on the cumulative government spending over the $h$ periods ($\widetilde{\theta}_{h,xs}\geq0$ for $s=1,2$).} \item \textit{The RZ news shock is positively correlated with defense spending ($E[z_{t}^{RZ}\varepsilon_{2,t}]>0$).} \item \textit{The BP defense shock is positively correlated with defense spending ($E[z_{t}^{BP}\varepsilon_{2,t}]>0$).} \item \textit{The RZ news shock is negatively correlated with non-defense spending ($E[z_{t}^{RZ}\varepsilon_{1,t}]<0$).} \item \textit{The correlation between the BP defense shock and non-defense spending is close to zero, regardless of the sign ($E[z_{t}^{BP}\varepsilon_{1,t}]\approx 0$).} \end{enumerate} The restrictions (i)-(iii) are straightforward. (iv) is based on the government budget constraint argument. (v) is a structural restriction similar to the ordering of endogenous variables in the SVAR model.
-Recall that
+First consider Case (I), which can be analyzed using the identification method described in Section \ref{Sec-Bd}.
+In this scenario, we cannot point-identify the weights because sectoral level spending data are unavailable.
+We use GDP, total government spending, and the two instruments.\footnote{For illustration purposes, we use the BP defense shock instrument, despite its construction using sectoral data.} We impose the following restrictions: \begin{enumerate}[label=(\roman*),wide=0\parindent] \item $\widetilde{\theta}_{h,xs}>0$ for $h=1,2,...,H$ and $s=1,2$: \textit{Both of defense and non-defense spending shocks have positive effects on the cumulative government spending over the $h$ periods.} \item $\cov(z_{t}^{RZ},\varepsilon_{1,t})>0$: \textit{The RZ news shock is positively correlated with a defense spending shock.} \item$\cov(z_{t}^{RZ},\varepsilon_{2,t})<0$: \textit{The RZ news shock is negatively correlated with a non-defense spending shock.} \item $\cov(z_{t}^{BP},\varepsilon_{2,t})=0$: \textit{The BP defense shock is uncorrelated with a non-defense spending shock.} \end{enumerate} The restrictions (i) and (ii) are straightforward. (iii) is based on the government budget constraint argument. (iv) is a structural restriction similar to the ordering of endogenous variables in the SVAR model.